inria-larsen/activity-recognition-prediction-wearable/online_recognition/README.md

       192.168.137.130 10000 yarp
       192.168.137.1 10000 yarp

-    Change the configuration from a terminal: yarp namespace --config /demo_andy
+    Change the configuration from a terminal: yarp namespace /demo_andy

 * Launch MVN 2018 software
     New session